 Photographer: Michael Friis

 The club currently has 25 playing members.
-From the start, a vital part of the development of the sport in Denmark has been to develop women’s polo and in the summer of 2015 there were already enough women players to be able to put on the first Danish Ladies Open.
+From the start, a vital part of the development of the sport in Denmark has been to develop women’s polo, and in the summer, there were already enough women players to be able to put on the first Danish Ladies Open.

-The castle has been hugely welcoming to polo in its first year at this location and especially the ladies tournament which the Castle made into a special event for their guests.
-The terrace was laid out for lunches and a special post-match champagne lunch sponsored by Ruinart Champagne was laid on in the gourmet restaurant after the match.
+The castle has been hugely welcoming to polo in its first year at this location, especially the Ladies’ Tournament.
+The terrace was laid out for lunch and a special post-match champagne lunch sponsored by Ruinart Champagne was laid on in the gourmet restaurant.
 The atmosphere before the match was one of excitement.
-A mixture of polo enthusiasts as well as hotel and spa guests gathered on the terrace to watch the match, many of them very excited after the recent Scandinavian Beach Polo World Cup, which was held on the beach at nearby Hornbæk just a few weeks earlier.
-Amongst the spectators was Danish Anya du Toit – a modern day Karen Blixen who created a utopian life on a farm in Kenya.
-The organiser of the tournament was polo manager Lucien Moore who had orchestrated the teams and finer details, as well as the special lunch after the match.
+A mixture of polo enthusiasts, as well as hotel and spa guests, gathered on the terrace to watch the match, many of them very excited after the recent Scandinavian Beach Polo World Cup which was held on the beach at nearby Hornbæk just a few weeks earlier.
+Amongst the spectators was Danish Anya du Toit, a modern-day Karen Blixen who created a utopian life on a farm in Kenya.
+The organizer of the tournament was polo manager Lucien Moore who had orchestrated the teams and the finer details, as well as the special lunch after the match.

-2 teams of three players entered the tournament and spectators were able to watch alongside the pitch or from the raised terrace and stairs leading into the castle, whilst enjoying a glass of champagne or some lunch during the match.
-Due to a slight handicap difference the Land Rover team started with ½ goal.
+Two teams of three players entered the tournament and spectators were able to watch alongside the pitch or from the raised terrace and stairs leading into the castle whilst enjoying a glass of champagne or some lunch.
+Due to a slight handicap difference, the Land Rover team started with 1/2 goal.

-The game was umpired by Mike du Toit, special visitor and president of the Nairobi Polo Club.
+The game was umpired by Mike du Toit, a special visitor and the President of the Nairobi Polo Club.

-Copenhagen Polo Club has already seen a huge amount of growing interest in ladies polo following this tournament, with many new lady players coming forward to learn.
+Copenhagen Polo Club has already seen a huge amount of growing interest in Ladies’ Polo following this tournament, with many new lady players coming forward to learn.
 It is hoped that this inaugural event will lead to many more in the future.
-The Danish Ladies Open will be an annual fixture and the club hopes to attract visiting International teams in coming years.
+The Danish Ladies Open will be an annual fixture and the club hopes to attract visiting international teams in the coming years.